nelsyeung/PoGoTools/README.md

 Pokemon set (i.e., `"allow": "pidgey, weedle, zubat, rattata"`) rather than using the `all` function.

-## Todo
+## TODO
 - Make evolve work with "all" setting
 - Add tests
 - Write proper documentation
 - I have no idea what other tools I'm going to add yet but definitely more to come.

 ## Contributions
-Feel free to add any extra tools to this!
+Feel free to add any extra tools or bug fixes to this!
 But please make sure it won't keep the user logged in for a long time.

 ## Credits
 - Many thanks to [tejado](https://github.com/tejado) for the API, this won't work without it.